samuelroland/prjs/README.md

 - [ ] Enable going up and down if help page is long ??
 - [ ] Fix shortcuts matching issues with shift and ?
 - [ ] BUG: need 2 Ctrl+S until it refreshes...
-- [ ] BUG: no reload of test when changing the exo itself (worse that with the tested function)
+- [ ] BUG: no reload ofljkjkk test when changing the exo itself (worse that with the tested function)
 - [ ] BUG: often sees "no test in this folder" after tapping 'l' or when Vitest crashes or is in infinite loop...
 - [ ] BUG: rendering several times the help page reinsert the 'all' section each time
 - [ ] !!
 Print code and syntax errors to avoid having a blank list of exos